vaideesh-siva06/triply/README.md

       - npm i axios
       - create a .env file and use env.example in the client folder to set VITE_GEMINI_API_KEY=your_gemini_api_key

+      - To run client: npm run dev --> make sure it points to http://localhost:5173/

 ### In server folder:
       - npm install
       - npm i express cors dotenv bcrypt mysql2 jsonwebtoken cookie-parser